Confidence Connection

 Transitioning to activities

-Labeling emotions based upon facial expressions, tone of voice, and body posture
+Labeling emotions based upon facial

-Responding appropriately to “Why?” questions in regard to feelings they are experiencing
+questions in regard to feelings they

-Recognizing signs of stress/anxiety in themselves and others
+Recognizing signs of stress/anxiety

-Learning 5 coping skills to draw upon in times of stress
+Learning 5 coping skills to use in

-Learning to better regulate his/her sensory systems
+Learning to better regulate their

-Increasing knowledge of problem solving skills
+Increasing knowledge of problem-

-Initiating, monitoring, maintaining, and disengaging from conversations
+and disengaging from conversations

-Joining conversations or joining games already in progress
+Joining conversations or games

-Spontaneous greetings to adults and peers
+Spontaneous greetings to adults

 Using a combination of questions and comments when interacting with peers and adults

-Cooperation, compromise, and negotiation with peers and adults
+negotiation with peers and adults

-Describing events and Story Telling
+Describing events and story-telling

-Maintaining a peer's attention
+maintaining a peer's attention

-Identifying non-verbal cues based on tone of voice, facial expressions, body language, and posture
+tone of voice, facial expressions, body language and posture

 Recognizing emotions of both peers and adults